Crystal Springs Surgical Associates - San Mateo San Francisco Weight Loss Surgery

 • Restricting yourself to a clear liquid diet 12-24 hours before surgery.

-• Stop smoking for at least a month before surgery.
+• Stop smoking for at least 2 months before surgery.

 • Be certain to follow your surgeon's instructions regarding any medications you may be taking to control other health conditions.

-• Arrive on time, with supplies from home for a three- to four-day hospital stay.
+• Arrive on time, with supplies from home for an overnight hospital stay.
 If you use special equipment for sleep apnea, you should bring your machine to the hospital.

 Routine tests before surgery